pivotal-cf/docs-pks/nsxt-mgmt-lb.hbs.md

 owner: PKS-NSXT
 ---

-This topic describes how to deploy a load balancer for the NSX Management Cluster for VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This topic describes how to deploy a load balancer for the NSX Management Cluster for {{  vars.product_full }} ({{ vars.product_short }}).

 ##<a id='about'></a> About the NSX Management Cluster

 NSX provides a converged management and control plane that is referred to as the **NSX Management Cluster**.
 The architecture delivers high availability of the NSX Manager node, reduces the likelihood of operation failures of NSX, and provides API and UI clients with multiple endpoints or a single VIP for high availability.

 While using a VIP to access the NSX Management layer provides high-availability, it does not balance the workload.
-To avoid overloading a single NSX Manager, which might be the case when [HA VIP addressing](https://community.broadcom.com/vmware-cloud-foundation/discussion/vcf-deployment-design-guide) is used, an NSX load balancer can be provisioned to allow NCP and other components orchestrated by Tanzu Kubernetes Grid Integrated Edition to distribute load efficiently among NSX Manager nodes.
+To avoid overloading a single NSX Manager, which might be the case when [HA VIP addressing](https://community.broadcom.com/vmware-cloud-foundation/discussion/vcf-deployment-design-guide) is used, an NSX load balancer can be provisioned to allow NCP and other components orchestrated by {{  vars.product }} to distribute load efficiently among NSX Manager nodes.

 The diagram below shows an external load balancer fronting the NSX Manager nodes.
 The load balancer is deployed within the NSX environment and intercepts requests to the NSX Management Cluster.
 The load balancer selects one of the NSX Manager nodes to handle the request and rewrites the destination IP address to reflect the selection.